gazebosim/docs/fortress/ros2_gazebo_integration_tutorial.md

         ]
     )
     ```
-   These 3D poses are published on the `/tf` topic which is useful to track/plan robot's motion, communicate between different parts of the robot or evaluate robot's performance.
+   These 3D poses are published on the `/tf` topic which is useful to track/plan the robot's motion, communicate between different parts of the robot or evaluate the robot's performance.

 ### Configure a communication bridge